miriamroddy/pands-project/README.md

 dtypes: float64(4), object(1)
 memory usage: 6.0+ KB
 ```
+The dataset contains a total of 150 samples with an equal number of samples for each species of Iris.

 Missing Values - When conducting research, is it vital to acknowledge and address missing values so that we can be confident about the validity and reliability of our analyses.
 As we can see from the output, the dataset thankfully doesn't contain any missing values: